 - Chorea: the name "chorea" comes from the Greek word for "dance."
 Chorea causes rapid involuntary movements that are usually abrupt and irregular.
 A person suffering from mild chorea may just appear to be restless or fidgety.
 Someone with more severe chorea, however, can display extremely wild and violent involuntary movements.
 Choreic movements can occur randomly in various muscle groups.

 Dyskinetic CP is not a genetic disease.
 Cerebral palsy is a birth injury that occurs when something goes wrong during pregnancy or childbirth causing injury the developing brain of an otherwise healthy baby.
 Sometimes the injury that causes cerebral palsy is unpredictable and unavoidable.
 But in many instances, the event which leads to a child being born with dyskinetic cerebral palsy is the direct result of preventable medical error or negligence.
-Negligent prenatal care or mistakes in the labor and delivery room are often only reason why a healthy baby ends up being born with cerebral palsy.
+Negligent prenatal care or mistakes in the labor and delivery room are often the only reason why a healthy baby ends up being born with cerebral palsy.
 Below are recently reported settlements and jury verdicts from birth injury cases based on dyskinetic CP.

 - Montez v.
 West Suburban Hosp.
 (Illinois 2014) $7.7 million: plaintiff alleged that the defendant hospital and its nursing staff were negligent in administering an excessive amount of Pitocin to the plaintiff's mother, which resulted in fetal distress and uterine hyperstimulation.
-The fetal monitoring strips allegedly indicated that the Pitocin was excessive but defendant allowed her to continue laboring for hours.
+The fetal monitoring strips allegedly indicated that the Pitocin was excessive but the defendant allowed her to continue laboring for hours.
 As a result, the baby suffered a hypoxic-ischemic brain injury was diagnosed with dyskinetic cerebral palsy and permanent cognitive impairment.
 The case settled just prior to trial for $7.7 million.

 - Lowe v.
 Henry Ford Hosp.
 (Michigan 2013) $15.8 million: mother alleged that hospital and staff were negligent in failing to recognize signs of fetal distress caused by umbilical cord compression and failing to perform a timely emergency C-section in response to those warnings.
 Due to their failure to recognize the cord compression and respond with an emergency C-section the baby allegedly suffered oxygen deprivation causing injury to his brain.
-The child was eventually diagnosed with a severe case of dyskinetic CP leaving him bound to a wheelchair, dependent on a feeding tube and unable to speak or control his bowls or bladder.
+The child was eventually diagnosed with a severe case of dyskinetic CP leaving him bound to a wheelchair, dependent on a feeding tube and unable to speak or control his bowels or bladder.
 After a 10 day trial, a jury in Detroit awarded the plaintiff $15.8 million which included $400,000 for past attendant care; $600,000 for pain and suffering; $9,107,711 for future medical expenses; and $5,728,394 in future loss of earning capacity.

-The infant injury attorneys at Miller & Zois can help investigate your case and determine whether your child's dyskentic cerebral palsy may have been the result of medical negligence.
+The infant injury attorneys at Miller & Zois can help investigate your case and determine whether your child's dyskinetic cerebral palsy may have been the result of medical negligence.
 Call our Maryland birth injury malpractice lawyers at 800-553-8082 today or get a free online consultation.